-For each experiment on synthetic graphs, we vary the aforementioned parameters from \S\ref{sec:graph_generation}, one at a time, leading to six sets of synthetic graphs, as shown in Table~\ref{tab:synthetic_graphs}.
-Due to the interactions between inputs during graph generation, we do sometimes see significant changes in an unintended parameter (most notably in the graphs where the number of communities is varied), but to the best of our knowledge completely eradicating such interactions is impossible without breaking the parameters of the underlying DCSBM.
+Note that due to the probabilistic nature of the graph generator, many of these parameters are controlled indirectly, leading to some difference between the expected values of these parameters and the final values in the generated graph.
+In addition, due to the interactions between inputs during graph generation, we do sometimes see significant changes in an unintended parameter (most notably in the graphs where the number of communities is varied), but to the best of our knowledge completely eradicating such interactions is impossible without breaking the parameters of the underlying DCSBM.